thomascampbelladams/dash/README.txt

 Parts of the assignment attempted:
 * The buddy system was pretty much all I had time to implement for this project.
 I did not get a chance to fully implement the piping in the shell.

-Personal Observations:
-After a stressful day with the last project and having to rewrite the program so it worked as it did before, I started taking SVN a lot more seriously after that.
-I used it extensively on this project so I couldn't lose track of my changes.

-Also, Tortoise SVN is such a nice tool for this.
-I'm surprised Mac/Linux don't have anything as nice as this tool for SVN.